WebAssembly/proposals/howto.md

       travis login --org
       ```

-   2. Otherwise, if you have created a GitHub token in the previous step, run:
+   2. Otherwise, if you have created a GitHub token `<<gh-token>>` in the previous step, run:
       ```
       travis login --org --github-token <<gh-token>>
       ```

-   3. If this is the first time you log into Travis like that, you may have to accept the request through the Travis web site:
+   3. If this is the first time you log into Travis from the command line, you may have to accept the request through the Travis web site:

       1. Go to https://travis-ci.org/